EdwardLab/binpython/README.md

 * Easy to integrate into any program, allowing any .py file to run without compiling to an executable
 * Built-in portable IDE environment, you can enjoy the highlighted standardized IDE without downloading additional IDE
 * Built-in portable http server for fast file transfer
-* Built-in tkinter GUI form application framework to quickly build compile-free form applications
+* Built-in tkinter and turtle GUI form application framework to quickly build compile-free form applications
 * Built-in dynamic website running framework such as tornado pywebio, the server is carried with you
 * Support to encapsulate any library into binpython, take it with you wherever you go
 * The program occupies a small storage space, only about 10mb